-For more comprehensive descriptions of these various initiatives as well as a brief list of some of the most important developments we see materializing in the near future, please see the IRI’s working paper on this subject.
+For more comprehensive descriptions of these various initiatives as well as a brief list of some relevant resources, please see the IRI’s working paper on this subject.

 |Country||Disclosure Efforts by Governments||Disclosure Efforts by Stock Exchanges|

-2001 The Corporation Act requires some disclosure of violations of environmental legislation in listed companies annual reports.
+2001 The Corporation Act of 2001 requires some disclosure by listed companies in their annual reports of violations of environmental legislation, as applicable.

 2002 The government develops an action plan for sustainable public procurement, containing environmental, social, and ethical aspects to be taken into consideration.